 If you are new in the import-export industry and wondering what is a bill of lading, this blog post is definitely going to be for you.
-Get an in-depth guide discussing everything about BoL – starting from the definition of a bill of lading, its purpose and functions, different types of bill of lading, who issues a bill of lading, and how much does a bill of lading costs.
+Get an in-depth guide discussing everything about BoL – starting from the definition of a bill of lading, bol meaning in shipping, its purpose, and functions, ocean bill of lading definition, different types of bill of lading, who issues a bill of lading, and how much a bill of lading costs.

 What is a bill of lading (BOL)?